tiepdotme/samwize.com/quotes.md

 ---

 {% blockquote %}
+Do what Buddist do.
+Every morning, imagine a bird on your shoulder.
+Ask the bird: Am I going to die today?
+{% endblockquote %}

+{% blockquote %}
 It is harder to earn the first $100,000 than the next $5 million.
 {% endblockquote %}